General Information

 The Frankfurt Cathedral Choir School (German: Frankfurter Domsingschule), founded in 2011, is a mixed ecumenical children's and youth choir, which accompanies not only mass and evensongs, but also official receptions and openings.
 The Frankfurter Domsingschule offers any singer, regardless of their religious affiliation, age-based, free vocal basic training at regular rehearsals and valuable one-on-one and group vocal training or early musical education.
 This extensive basic training is unique for Frankfurt.

-Text imported from Wikipedia article "Frankfurt Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Frankfurt Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants